slsa-framework/slsa/docs/spec/v1.0/provenance.md

 each self-hosted runner might have its own identity because not all runners are trusted by all consumers.

 Consumers MUST accept only specific signer-builder pairs.
+The signer is the public key identity, and the builder is the builder.id.
 For example, "GitHub" can sign provenance for the "GitHub Actions" builder, and "Google" can sign provenance for the "Google Cloud Build" builder, but "GitHub" cannot sign for the "Google Cloud Build" builder.

 Design rationale: The builder is distinct from the signer in order to support the case where one signer generates attestations for more than one builder, as